 Click on the three dots next to an active contact address and choose Set as Default.
 The default contact address will be updated in existing campaigns that are set to the default address.
 You can only designate one contact address as the default at a time.

+The default email alias is the only email alias that is available to all Studio users, regardless of restrictions.
 A Studio user creating or editing an email campaign can choose a non-default contact address if one is available.

 Archive an Email Alias